Skip to content

 The threshold: If HR cannot confirm at any moment whether ESI contributions are correct, overtime is within Factories Act limits, and all PF nominations are on file, your compliance posture has moved from managed risk to unmanaged exposure.

 What software does: Applies statutory rules automatically and generates ECR files, ESI returns, and PT challans ready for submission.
-The Chennai payroll control guide for HR and finance teams details how to structure the pre-payroll and post-payroll statutory workflow once the software is running.

 3. HR Is Spending More Time on Administration Than on People